k-rajat19/k-rajat19/README.md

 Hey 👋 <br/>
 Currently, I am trying to get a job with some of the languages that i use.
+Please reach out to me if you have any opportunity.
+Thanks!

 <a href="https://twitter.com/rd_rajatv">
   <img align="left" width="26px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />